ansible-collections/ibm_zos_core/docs/source/modules/zos_zfs_resize.rst

 trace_destination
-  Specify a unique USS file name or data set name for :literal:`trace\_destination`.
+  Specify a unique USS file name or data set name for ``trace_destination``.

-  If the destination :literal:`trace\_destination` is a USS file or path, the :literal:`trace\_destination` must be an absolute path name.
+  If the destination ``trace_destination`` is a USS file or path, the ``trace_destination`` must be an absolute path name.

-  Support MVS data set type PDS, PDS/\ :envvar:`MEMBER`
+  Support MVS data set type PDS, PDS/E(MEMBER)

-  If the destination is an MVS data set name, the :literal:`trace\_destination` provided must meet data set naming conventions of one or more qualifiers, each from one to eight characters long, that are delimited by periods
+  If the destination is an MVS data set name, the ``trace_destination`` provided must meet data set naming conventions of one or more qualifiers, each from one to eight characters long, that are delimited by periods

   Recommended characteristics for MVS data set are record length of 200, record format as vb and space primary 42000 kilobytes.